andersfischernielsen/Traktor-Transition-Finder/README.md

 ## Implementation
-The first version of the app consists of a F# backend handling parsing the Traktor 2 collection and serving results as JSON to the Electron frontend.
+* The first version of the app consisted of a F# backend handling parsing the Traktor 2 collection and serving results as JSON to the Electron frontend.

-The second version of the app is fully implemented in TypeScript and Electron.
+* The second version of the app was implemented in TypeScript and Electron.

-The third (current) version of the app is implemented in Swift, available for macOS.
+* The third (current) version of the app is implemented in Swift, available for macOS.